giraone/pms-jhipster-sql/README.md

 In constrast to the standard JHipster generated projects, only users with the role ADMIN can access the generated CRUD REST services under the `/api` URL.
-All REST interfaces for "normal" users are placed under the URL `api-domain` and are authorized to reflect \*multi-tenancy` (a user of a company can see only employees of his/her company).
+All REST interfaces for "normal" users are placed under the URL `domain-api` and are authorized to reflect \*multi-tenancy` (a user of a company can see only employees of his/her company).

-TODO:

--   Use @Secured()
--   Use @Preauthorize
--   Load "companies" on login to "session"

 ## CURL samples (admin API)

-The last PUT call uses data from [the testdata-generator project on GitHub](https://github.com/giraone/testdata-generator).

 ```
 BASE_URL="http://localhost:8080"